freddierice/farm-root/README.md

 # Farm Root
 Farm root is a root for android devices using the dirty cow vulnerability in the linux kernel.

+## Support
-Right now it doesn't have support for easy mode root, just pulling and pushing images.
+* Right now it doesn't have support for easy mode root, just pulling and pushing images.
+* only tested on galaxy s7 active
+* only works for arm64v8

 ## Showing the status
 ```bash